AnatShafir/entrio/README.md

  - Admin user can customize all of their own settings and even change the default setting for all other users.

+ Initialized with an admin user from the config file.

 ## Getting started